Arman-Keyoumarsi/wireguard-site-to-site-network/README.md

 To make sure we have full flexibility for configuring each node independently there are number of required variables that need to be defined in hostvars.

- * local_ip: This is the local ip of the server and it is required to find the NIC for NAT rules.
+ * _local_ip_: This is the local ip of the server and it is required to find the NIC for NAT rules.
- * public_ip: This is the external ip of the server where it can be reached from internet (endpoint)
+ * _public_ip_: This is the external ip of the server where it can be reached from internet (endpoint)
- * wg_ip: The internal ip you want to use for WireGuard network
+ * _wg_ip_: The internal ip you want to use for WireGuard network
- * ListenPort: VPN port for each server
+ * _ListenPort_: VPN port for each server
- * allowed_ips: This is the range of networks you want to allow other servers have access to.
+ * _allowed_ips_: This is the range of networks you want to allow other servers have access to.
 This variable is for Site to Site configuration
- * wireguard_post_up: To enable internet NAT rules for external client access to internet in each server.
+ * _wireguard_post_up_: To enable internet NAT rules for external client access to internet in each server.
- * wireguard_post_down: To disable internet NAT rules for external client access to internet in each server.
+ * _wireguard_post_down_: To disable internet NAT rules for external client access to internet in each server.

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.